gracekang2/asl-alphabet-classifier/README.md

 Uses OpenCV, deep learning models built with fastai and PyTorch.
 The actual live feed translation is in asl_classifier.py.

-I tried four different approaches to training a model, all with only the **static ASL alphabet signs** (i.e. excluding Z and J):
+I tried three different approaches to training a model, all with only the **static ASL alphabet signs** (i.e. excluding Z and J):

 1. Fine-tuning resnet34, with fastai, with a self-generated dataset.